SolarLune/bdx/README.md

 Dependencies
 ------------

-For game development with BDX, you only need a relatively recent version of Java (I tested with 1.7, but anything higher should work just as well).
+For game development with BDX, you only need a relatively recent version of the Java Development Kit (I tested with 1.7).

 If you plan on developing the engine itself, you'll additionally need a working version of [ant](http://ant.apache.org/).